Camp Life

 Lost and Found

 We make every effort to help campers keep track of their belongings, but items still get lost.
-We recommend labeling with a laundry-safe permanent marker or with iron-on labels (see Clothing section).
+We recommend labeling everything with a laundry-safe permanent marker or with iron-on labels.
 When items are clearly labeled we can easily get them back to their owners.
 Once camp ends, we will email families to let them know a labeled item was left, and the family will be responsible for paying to have the forgotten items returned.
-Items left after the end of the camp season will be shared online and saved for one week for families to claim.
+Please email info@campkingswood.org if you are missing items after camps.
+All unclaimed items will be collected, saved and donated on August 22, 2025.
+Camp Kingswood does not assume responsibility for lost or damaged items.

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture